melihaltun/Eye_Tracking_with_Deep_CNN/README.md

 The repository consists of 4 Python scripts

-1) selectTrainTestValData.py randomly selects videos for training, validation and test sets
+1) selectTrainTestValData.py randomly selects videos for training, validation and, test sets

 2) getMeanIntensity.py scans the training data and finds the mean intensity for all the frames in all of the videos

-3) vid2Frames.py extracts frames from videos, resizes, converts them to grayscale and saves them in train, validation and test folders
+3) vid2Frames.py extracts frames from videos, resizes, converts them to grayscale, and saves them in train, validation and test folders

-4) trainModel.py forms a CNN model, forms train test and validation sets and trains the model with selected parameters.
-Finally it measures the accuracy of the model using the test set.
+4) trainModel.py forms a CNN model, forms train, test and, validation sets and trains the model with selected parameters.
+Finally, it measures the accuracy of the model using the test set.

 To use the scripts, download the LPW dataset to your local and adjust folder locations in the scripts.